hadron-project/hadron/guide/src/reference/rpc.md

 =============
 RPC Endpoints provide a service-oriented request/response system, akin to traditional REST APIs or other RPC systems like gRPC.

-## DDL
+## Schema
 RPC Endpoints are declared in YAML as part of the [Schema Management system](./schema.md).
-The DDL for the `Endpoint` object is as follows:
+The schema for the `Endpoint` object is as follows:

 ```yaml
 ## The kind of object being defined.
 In this case, a pipeline.